 As the session draws to a close with respectful discussion of the morning’s work it becomes clear that participants are enjoying increased social interaction as well as experiencing relief from stress and depression.
 Feelings of self-worth are enhanced through creative art activity and Parkinson’s symptoms, such as tremor, may be alleviated.

-For more information, artists’ stories and examples of artwork visit www.paintingwithparkinsons.org.au
+For more information, artists’ stories, examples of artwork and contact details visit www.paintingwithparkinsons.org.au